mcruzdev/blog/docs/posts/developing-quarkus-extension.md

 Keeping in mind these initial concepts, let's try to answer some questions:

 - Some libraries perform actions at runtime (class path scanning, proxies, etc.) instead of build time.
-How can we modify them to the Quarkus closed world?
+How can we adapt them to the Quarkus closed world?

 - Quarkus leverages the Graal SDK to generate a native application.
 However, it's essential to note that [Graal VM does need some tweaks](https://pt.quarkus.io/guides/writing-native-applications-tips), and all executable code needs to be known before running.
 How can I adjust the code to be used as correct input for GraalVM?